The Workshop

 Jordan DeWolfe

 Jordan handles every cut, stitch, and burnish on the leather side of the workshop.
-A former motion-graphics animator and film-industry veteran, with years as an indie director and a stretch as a gay men's life coach, he brings a designer's eye and a director's patience to a discipline that rewards both.
+A former motion-graphics animator and film-industry veteran, an indie director, and a one-time gay men's life coach, he brings a designer's composition and a director's patience to a discipline that rewards both.

 DeWolfe Metal